Hello, I am Linda Wilson with the Feldstein Family Law Group.

 Fourth, if you have property from your marriage to divide with your spouse, we need to know the value of the property you gained from the date you married your spouse until you separated.

 We also want to know how much debt you added during that same time period because you are allowed to deduct that from the net worth of the property that you will eventually divide with your spouse.

 Finally, we need to know the value of any items you are allowed to exclude from the net worth of the property you gained during your marriage.

 Why do we need to know the value of what you have on the date you sign the Financial Statement?
 That goes to the issue of spousal support.
 If your net worth has increased from the date of separation, you would have a harder time arguing that you need spousal support or that you can’t pay spousal support.

 What happens next?

+I’m Linda Wilson.
 Thank you for watching today.
-If you need more information and wish to schedule a consultation, please visit our website at www.separation.ca or contact our office at 905-415-1636.
+If you need more information and wish to schedule an initial consultation, please visit our website at www.separation.ca or contact our office at 905-415-1636.